earcam/io.earcam.unexceptional/src/site/markdown/contribute.md

 # Contribute

 Contributions and bug reports welcome, tests even more so.
-Please follow these [contribution guidelines][contribution-guidelines].
+Please follow these handy [contribution guidelines][contribution-guidelines].

+Please see the [section on building][about-building] as modifications will fail the build if they do not conform to formatting conventions
+(there's a Maven profile that trivially fixes this).

+Please follow semantic versioning principles, the build will fail if you don't

+(Tested pull-requests that do not require major version bumps are well received)

 ## Fork and be happy